What Is The Spouse Element?

 I have come across countless charts similar to the above two examples.
 Their relationships have always been very unstable, and their partners would suffer due to some character flaw that they have.
 It comes to a point where their partners wonder why they even got married to them.

-If you have a hard time relating to what I said above, that’s fine.
-Because no one wants to be familiar with a toxic relationship dynamic.
-But know that they exist.
-If you’re someone who has been focusing on your growth and getting your priorities right, it probably means you have a good BaZi chart, and naturally, you’ll be able to attract a good partner too.
+If you have difficulty relating to what I said above, that’s fine.
+Because no one wants to be familiar with a toxic relationship dynamic, but know that they exist.
+If you’ve been focusing on your growth and getting your priorities right, it probably means you have a good BaZi chart, and naturally, you’ll be able to attract a good partner too.
+Again, this is also common sense.

 The Spouse Element From Your Own Chart’s Perspective